awhlam/VisualizingGenderGapInCollegeDegrees/README.md

 # Visualizing the Gender Gap In College Degrees
-Jupyter Notebook in Python using [matplotlib](https://matplotlib.org/) for visualizing the gender gap in college degrees.
+Jupyter Notebook in Python using [matplotlib](https://matplotlib.org/) for visualizing the gender gap in college degrees as part of [Dataquest's storytelling through data visualization guided project](https://www.dataquest.io/course/storytelling-data-visualization).

 ## Release History